iterative/dvc.org/static/docs/user-guide/autocomplete.md

 ### Click to expand if it doesn't work on Debian/Ubuntu

 As mentioned above, it should work out of the box.
-But if it does not, try these
+But if it doesn't, try these
 steps:

 - Make sure that the package `bash-completion` is installed: